 One last point.
 Psychologists suggest that the bedroom is kept for sleeping and sex only.
 This helps to encourage proper sleep throughout the night.
 That means no television in bed!

 We have constructed a world of meaningless data; it is fighting for your attention at every step.
-Our minds are struggling to keep up with the pace of a system which they themselves designed.
+Our minds are struggling to keep up with the pace of a system that they themselves designed.
 The issue here is that cultural change is significantly more rapid than evolution.
 Memetically, we are running at a hundred miles an hour.
 Genetically, we are struggling to catch up.

 So stop trying to catch up.
 You won’t ever get there.
 Our relatively primal brains need a rest from the confusion.
 Meditation offers a way to achieve that rest.
-As a concept, it is something which people have many conflicting and confusing ideas about.
+As a concept, it is something that people have many conflicting and confusing ideas about.
 However, on the face of it, it is very simple indeed.

 To meditate, still your body first.
 Sitting, lying down, standing – it doesn’t really matter, after all.
-Your only task is to focus the mind on one object and keep it focussed for as long as possible, as fully as possible.
+Your only task is to focus the mind on one object and keep it focused for as long as possible, as fully as possible.
 The breath is a good place to start with this.
 If it seems like a simple exercise or you are a little bored, then it’s working.
 It is simple.
 It is boring.
 That is the point.

 For its simplicity, it is also powerful.
 Carry out the above instructions for thirty minutes a day, for two weeks.
-You will notice, in this time, an increase in your energy.
+You will notice, at this time, an increase in your energy.
 You will be more able to concentrate.
 Any problems which arise will be dealt with with a sense of ease.
-You will smile more, be happier throughout the day.
+You will smile more, and be happier throughout the day.
 Your quality and quantity of sleep will improve.
 People around you will comment on your fantastic complexion.
 Stress will dissipate.

 This is one of the kindest things you can ever do for yourself.
 Try it out today.